 SHUFFLE AND DEAL AGAIN

-Then: Is reality something objective?, unalterable, static?
-No. On the next page we share with you a not so traditional version of a classic tale to exemplify that maybe not everything is as we were told..
+So: is reality something objective, unalterable, static?
+No. On the next page we share a not-so-traditional version of a classic story to exemplify that perhaps not everything is as we were told.

 THE SLANDER WOLF

 The forest was my home.
 I lived there and took care of him.
-I was trying to keep it nice and clean.
-On a sunny day, while removing rubbish left by a caravan, I heard footsteps.
-I jumped up and hid behind a tree and saw a little girl coming down the path, bringing a basket.
+I tried to keep it clean and pretty.
+On a sunny day, while I was removing trash left by a caravan, I heard footsteps.
+I jumped and hid behind a tree and saw a little girl coming down the path, carrying a basket.

-Right away, I suspected her because she was dressed in a ridiculous way, all in red and with her head covered as if she didn't want anyone to recognize her.
-It's clear I stopped to find out who it was.
-I asked him: I also asked him where he was going and more things like that.
+I immediately suspected her because she was dressed in a ridiculous way, all in red and with her head covered as if she didn't want anyone to recognize her.
+Clearly I stopped to find out who it was.
+I asked him: I also asked him where he was going and other things like that.

 He told me that he was going to see his grandmother to bring her food.
-In the background, I thought it was quite honest, but i was in my forest, of course, she looked weird with that weird hood.
-I decided, well, show her how dangerous it was to cross the forest alone and dressed that way.
-I let him go his way, but I went ahead to his grandmother's house.
+Deep down, she seemed pretty honest to me, but she was in my forest, of course, she looked strange with that strange hood.
+So I decided to show her how dangerous it was to cross the forest alone while dressed like that.
+I let him continue on his way, but I went ahead to his grandmother's house.
 When I saw that kind old lady, I explained my concern to her and she agreed that her granddaughter needs a lesson right away.
-We agreed that granny would hide under the bed until I called her..
+We agreed that grandma would hide under the bed until I called her.

-when the little girl arrived, I invited her to come into the sleeping room; I had gone to bed disguised in grandmother's clothes.
-The girl, all white and red, came in and said something unkind about my big ears.
-I had been insulted before and so I went out of my way and suggested that my big ears served me well., and a lot, to hear better.
-She made another comment about my googly eyes.
-You can imagine what I began to feel for that unpleasant girl.
-AND, since it was normal for me to turn the other cheek, I told her that my bulging eyes helped me to see her better.
+When the little girl arrived, I invited her to enter the sleeping room; I had gone to bed dressed up in grandma's clothes.
+The girl, all white and red, came in and said something not nice about my big ears.
+They had already insulted me before and then I made an effort and suggested to him that my big ears helped me a lot to hear better.
+She made another comment about my bulging eyes.
+You can imagine what I began to feel about that unfriendly girl.
+And, since it was normal for me to turn the other cheek, I told her that my bulging eyes helped me see her better.

-The following insult hurt me deeply.
-Indeed, my problem is that i have very big teeth and she made an offensive remark about them.
+The next insult hurt me deeply.
+In fact, my problem is that I have very large teeth and she made an offensive remark about them.

-I know that I would have had to control myself, but I jumped out of bed and told him, growling, that they were going to serve me to eat it better.
+I know I should have controlled myself, but I jumped out of bed and told her, grunting, that they were going to help me eat her better.

-let's talk seriously: no wolf would eat a girl and everyone knows it.
-But the little girl started running around the house like crazy, screaming and me following her to reassure her.
+Let's be serious: no wolf would eat a girl and everyone knows it.
+But the little girl started running around the house like a crazy person, screaming and I followed her to calm her down.

-I took off Grandma's clothes and it was even worse.
-Suddenly, the door of the house opened and a huge ranger appeared with an ax.
-I looked into his eyes and it didn't take long for me to realize that I had gotten myself into trouble..
-Behind me, there was an open window and i slipped out that way without thinking twice.
+I took off my grandmother's clothes and it was even worse.
+Suddenly, the door of the house opened and a huge ranger appeared with an axe.
+I looked into his eyes and it didn't take me long to understand that I had gotten myself into trouble.
+Behind me, there was an open window and I escaped through it without a second thought.

-I'd like to say how the whole story ended, but that grandmother never told my version. after a short time, word spread that I was a very bad and unfriendly guy, and everyone started avoiding me.
-I haven't heard from the girl again., who wore that ridiculous red hood, but after that day I could no longer be happy.
+I would like to say how the whole story ended, but that grandmother never told my side.
+Before long, word spread that I was a very bad and unfriendly guy, and everyone started avoiding me.
+I haven't heard from the girl, who was wearing that ridiculous red hood, but after that day I couldn't be happy anymore.

-How many times are you convinced of something and life, of a slap, it changes your perspective and, from there, the way of seeing and thinking?
-Without going further, the isolation that we live with the coronavirus forced us to stop, showed us a new way of living, to communicate, put other priorities.
-Maybe the void has also appeared, our need for change has become evident: life change, of work, From home, of links and, along with that, the fear of change.
-On balance, it is hopeful to consider the opportunity to change, to transform you.
-Looking at that reality as you have never done before is the proposal and the challenge. understand who you really are, how did you get to be the person you are now, understand what your lenses are, your graduation, your frame, your dye.
-This is the beginning of an own look, the beginning of self-knowledge and conscious observation.
-This will help you know what resonates with you and what doesn't..
-What do you feel is true and what would you like to change?.
+How many times are you convinced of something and life, with a slap in the face, changes your perspective and, from there, the way you see and think?
+Without going any further, the isolation we experienced with the coronavirus forced us to stop, showed us a new way of living, of communicating, and set other priorities.
+Perhaps emptiness has also appeared, our need for change has become evident: change of life, job, home, relationships and, along with that, the fear of changing.
+Looking at it carefully, it is hopeful to consider the opportunity to change, to transform yourself.
+Looking at that reality as you have never done before until now is the proposal and the challenge.
+Understanding who you really are, how you became the person you are being right now, understanding what your lenses are, your prescription, your frame, your tint.
+This is the beginning of a self-view, the beginning of self-knowledge and conscious observation.
+This will help you know what resonates with you and what doesn't.
+What do you feel true and what would you like to change.

 RECONNECT TO GROW